 When it comes to trail riding in Colorado no other collection of books comes close to providing the authority, knowledge, history, and understanding that the Colorado trails series and the Colorado Backroads books offer.
-Whether you’re experienced Jeep owner looking to explore Colorado or you’re just renting a Jeep for the day or weekend, the books will help you get the most of your offroad trip.
+Whether you’re an experienced Jeep owner looking to explore Colorado or you’re just renting a Jeep for the day or weekend, the books will help you get the most of your offroad trip.

 Colorado trails Series

 There are three great books in the Colorado trails series.
 The southwest region, central region and front range region of the books focus on their respective areas with complete in-depth trail ratings, ghost towns, mining & hiking trails, campsites, and GPS navigation data points and markers.

 The Colorado trails southwest region book is one of my favorite books about the region since I’m in awe of the history of the area from its mining heritage, the steam engine railroads and beautiful scenery.
 This book focuses on the towns of Silverton, Ouray, Durango, Telluride, Lake City, Animas forks and Creede and provides full details of the history, roads, trails, and mountains in the southern Colorado areas.

 The book is broken down into specific areas of Southwest Colorado and provides full-color photos, maps, contact info for park services and trail updates.
 I keep a copy of this laying around in my living room to peruse over to plan my next off road trip take a trip back to some of my favorite mountains in the world.

 While the Southwest region isn’t an extreme “Rock Crawling” expedition, it is just breathtaking in its history and beauty and along with its breathtaking vistas comes some cliffs, high shelf walls, summit passes, and narrow roads.
 The book does a great job of helping you understand and navigate such areas and if you’re a beginner sets you out on the best experience.